Trust Accounting

 When a guest makes a payment on a reservation, that money may touch multiple parties.
 But that doesn't mean it's ready to be split and paid out.
 Each management company defines when revenue is earned based on how their business is structured.
 Some disburse on payment, others on arrival or departure.

 Trust accounting ensures you always know what funds have been collected, who those funds belong to, when they're considered earned, and when and how they should be disbursed.
-For a complete breakdown of everything involved, read our complete guide to vacation rental trust accounting.
+For a complete breakdown of everything involved, read our guide to vacation rental trust accounting.

 It's Not Just a Compliance Box